$155M Worth Of STEAM

 The palms on Ingleside’s Ocean Avenue have seen better days.

-Many tree wells that once had three palms are empty.
-The Department of Public Works cut down a handful of palms in September and others may soon need to be removed just the same.
+Many tree wells that once had three palms are missing one or two or completely empty.
+The Department of Public Works cut down a handful of palms in September and others may soon need to be removed.

 There are roughly 47 that remain, according to the DPW’s Director of Policy and Communications Rachel Gordon.